the-crypt-keeper/can-ai-code/README.md

 * `junior-dev/*.yaml` - Interview questions (multi-language)
 * `prompts/*.txt` - System prompts for the various models
 * `prepare.py` - Specializes question into prompts for a specific language

 * `interview-langchain.py` - Run using LangChain model interface
 * `interview-oobabooga.py` - Run using OobbaBooga remote API model interface **not updated for v2 yet**
-* `interview-starchat.py` - Run Huggingface Space to run Starchat model **not updated for v2 yet**
-* `interview-starcoder.py` - Run Huggingface Transformers to run Starcoder models on local GPU
 * `interview-gptq-modal.py` - Run GPTQ on Modal remote GPU rental platform
 * `intreview-llamacpp.py` - Run GGML llama.cpp model on local (or remote via ssh) CPU/GPU

+* `interview-hfinference.py` - Run Huggingface Inference API to run various models
+* `interview-starchat.py` - Run Huggingface Space to run Starchat model **not updated for v2 yet**
+* `interview-starcoder.py` - Use Huggingface Transformers to run Starcoder models on local GPU

 * `evaluate.py` - Run tests for the generated code in a sandbox and grades each answer

 ## Question Format